-NASA aims to launch next-gen rocket on debut flight in early 2022
+NASA Aims To Launch Next-Gen Rocket On Debut Flight In Early 2022

-New York, Oct 23 (IANS) NASA is aiming to fly its massive next-generation rocket, the Space Launch System (SLS), for the first time in February 2022, a critical test flight on the US space agency's journey to send people back to the Moon.
+New York: NASA is aiming to fly its massive next-generation rocket, the Space Launch System (SLS), for the first time in February 2022, a critical test flight on the US space agency's journey to send people back to the Moon.

 However, plenty of tests still need to go well before the much-delayed vehicle can finally take flight, The Verge reported on Friday.